dreamportdev/Osdev-Notes/03_Video_Output/01_Framebuffer.md

 There's a few ways we can get output on the screen.
 We're going to use a linear framebuffer (linear meaning all it's pixels are arranged directly after each other in memory), but historically there have been other ways to display output:

 * In real mode there were BIOS routines that could be called to print to the display.
 There were sometimes other extensions for hardware accelerated drawing of shapes or sprites too.
 This is not not implemented in modern systems, and even then it's only available to real mode software.
 * In legacy systems some display controllers supported something called 'text mode', where the screen was an array of characters like a terminal, rather than an array of pixels.
 This is long deprecated, and UEFI actually requires all displays to operate as pixel-based framebuffers.
-Often the text mode buffer lived around the 0xB800 address, if you see code accessing there, now you know why.
+Often the text mode buffer lived around the `0xB800` address.
 This buffer is comprised of pairs of bytes, the first being the ascii character to display, and the second encodes the foreground and background colour.
 * Modern systems provide some kind of linear framebuffer these days.
 Often this is obtained through BIOS routines on older systems, or by the Graphics Output Protocol (GOP) from UEFI.
 Most boot protocols will present these framebuffers in a uniform way to our kernel.

-In these chapters we're going to assume you're using a linear framebuffer, since it's the only framebuffer type reliably available to us on x86_64.
+In these chapters we're going to use a linear framebuffer, since it's the only framebuffer type reliably available on `x86_64` and other platforms.

-## Setting framebuffer (using grub)
+## Requesting a Framebuffer Mode (Using Grub)

 One way to enable framebuffer is asking grub to do it (this can be done also using uefi but it is not covered in this chapter).

-To enable it, you need to add the relevant tag in the multiboot2 header.
+To enable it, we need to add the relevant tag in the multiboot2 header.
 Simply we just need to add in the tag section a new item, like the one below, to request to grub to enable the framebuffer if avaiable, with the requested configuration:

 ```assembly